mikbe/commandable/README.markdown

 * Then an `extend Commandable` inside your class.
 * And finally a call to `Commandable.execute(ARGV)` in your bin file.

 Don't think of **Commandable** as a way to add command line switches to your app but as a way to allow your app to be driven directly from the command line.
 No more confusing switches that mean one thing in one program and something completely different in another.
-(Can you believe some apps actually use -v for something other than "version" and -h for something other than "help?"
+(Can you believe some apps actually use `-v` for something other than "version" and `-h` for something other than "help?"
 Madness I say!
 Madness!)

 You can now "use your words" to let people interact with your apps in a natural way.

 ## Status

 2011-03-17 - Final testing and building the example app.
-You could use it now but there are a few more minor things to add.
+You could use it now, it's in feature freeze except for adding the example app (Widget).

 ## Installation
 From the command line: